Secure copy protocol: Issues using talkative shell profiles

-Secure Copy (remote file copy program)
+scp program

 The SCP program is a software tool implementing the SCP protocol as a service daemon or client.
 It is a program to perform secure copying.

 Perhaps the most widely used SCP program is the OpenSSH command line scp program, which is provided in most SSH implementations.
 The scp program is the secure analog of the rcp command.
 The scp program must be part of all SSH servers that want to provide SCP service, as scp functions as SCP server too.

-Some SSH implementations provide the scp2 program, which uses the SFTP protocol instead of SCP, but provides the very same command line interface as scp. scp is then typically a symbolic link to scp2.
+Since OpenSSH 9.0, the program has been updated to use the newer, more secure SFTP protocol; an -O option is added for using SCP with old SCP-only servers.

 Syntax

 Typically, a syntax of scp program is like the syntax of cp (copy):

 Copying local file to a remote host: